FOSSEE/st-scripts/getting-started-with-arrays/script.rst

    Unlike lists, arrays are homogeneous data structures.
 They can have only type of data, ....]

-Arrays are really fast in mathematical operations when compared to lists, because of the same type of data in arrays.
+Arrays of a given length are comparatively much faster in mathematical operations than lists of the same length, because of the fact that they are homogeneous data structures.

 .. #[Puneeth: For what size of an array is that the comparison?